Gustav Otto: The foundation of BMW

+Franz Joseph Popp, an Austrian military engineer/supervisor who had been sent to the unreliable Rapp Motor Works in Munich to oversee the production of 224 Type IIIa aero engines to the Austro-Daimler design badly needed for the war effort, had re-registered Rapp Motor Works as Bayerische Motoren Werke (BMW) on July 21 1917, in order to gain acceptance for a wholly new and greatly superior aero engine designed by Max Frtiz.
+After World War One ended and BMW were banned from anything military, they became a contract machining business.

+The major shareholder in BMW, Vienna based Italian speculator Camillo Castiglionli, sold all of his shares to BMW’s main customer, Knorr Bremse, in May 1920, who then acquired the remaining shares to make BMW a wholly owned subsidiary still run by Popp.

+Less than two years later Popp persuaded Castiglionli buy back the BMW company name and buy the Bayerische Flugzeugwerke for its production site on the other side of the air field.

+BMW then produced the legendary Max Frtiz designed R32 shaft drive motorcycle, featuring an integrated gearbox, recirculating rather than total loss lubrication and with the cylinder heads poking out for cooling.

 After the First World War, Otto started a new attempt at car manufacturing with the Starnberger Automobilwerke.
 The luxury Otto-Mercedes car built there is alleged to have been well received abroad.

 In 1924 Otto was divorced from his wife Ada.
 He suffered badly from the emotional ordeal.
 Ada remarried, but in August 1925 died under mysterious circumstances that gave rise to much speculation.
 Although no longer married to her, Otto took her death most harshly and apparently fell into a deep depression.

-In 1926, amid failed attempts at business (caused by various reasons), the death of his wife, and health issues, Otto committed suicide at the age of 43 in Munich.
+In 1926, amid failed attempts at business (caused by various reasons), the death of his wife, and health issues, Otto died by suicide at the age of 43 in Munich.